al12gamer/fedora-postinstall/README.md

-# Fedora Post Install script
+# Fedora Post Install Script

-shell script for personal use, setting up fedora the way i like it.
+shell script for personal use, forked from FHEK789.
+Thanks mate!
+Now that I mainly use Fedora, this'll setup my daily driver/gaming machine the way that works best.

 ## Quick Start
 ```bash